Hiking in South Greenland

 1) Leave no Trace.
-The first rule of hiking to to make sure that whatever you bring in, you also take out.
-Obviously there are no garbage bins on any of these hikes, so make sure you take a plastic bag for your scraps and dispose of them when back in the settlement.
+The first rule of hiking is to make sure that whatever you bring in, you also take out.
+Obviously, there are no garbage bins on any of these hikes, so make sure you take a plastic bag for your scraps and dispose of them when back in the settlement.

 2) Let someone know where you are going.
 Especially if you are heading out by yourself, make sure someone knows where you are heading and when you expect to be back.
 It is an obvious thing, but surprisingly few people actually do this.